We need to retrieve this authentic Christian discipline, which is accepted in secular form in at least one area of life today.

 He recommends nine principles, which we will examine briefly now and consider in more detail in the coming weeks: 1) Develop self-knowledge; 2) Discipline yourself; 3) Abide by the laws of the spirit; 4) Train your will; 5) Control your thoughts; 6) Strive for balance; 7) Govern your body; 8) Sacrifice the good for what is better; 9) Persevere.

-Does Father Maturin offer anything more profound and Christian than Jordan Peterson’s YouTube exhortation: “Clean Up Your Room!”
+Does Father Maturin offer anything more profound and Christian than Jordan Peterson’s YouTube exhortation: “!”
 Maturin writes specifically as a Christian, looking to Scripture and then to the murky swamp of the human heart—a heart that is made for friendship with God:

 A certain moral sympathy is absolutely necessary as a condition of friendship, and holiness consists in friendship with God.
 If we would be in any sense the friends of God, we must have at least that desire for holiness without which such friendship would be impossible; the growth in the knowledge of God is the deepening of this friendship …To know God is to know self.
 To have no knowledge of God is to walk in darkness, to have no absolute standard by which to gauge and measure yourself.
 Those who shut God altogether out of their lives are able to live in stupid if not happy ignorance of what failures their lives are.